CandiaAntonio/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files-1/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

+We could remove the **early stopping** policy to see if we can improve the accuracy using the **HyperDrive** pipeline.
+We could also increase the maximum number of iterations to see if it helps to increase the performance of the model.
+As for the **AutoML** pipeline, we could increase the number of **cross validations** to a typical value that is between 5 and 10 and see if it helps to improve the performance, considering that in this experiment we have set it to 2 to speed up the training process.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**